Ap Stats Teacher Car Mileage

 • Correlation Analysis: Examining the correlation between annual mileage and other variables (extracurricular activities, grading hours, commute distance) will reveal potential relationships.
 A strong positive correlation would suggest a link between these variables and high mileage.

 • Regression Analysis: A multiple regression model could be used to predict annual mileage based on various predictor variables.
-This would allow us to isolate the contribution of each factor to the overall mileage.
-For example, we could build a model predicting mileage based on commute distance, number of extracurriculars, and hours spent grading.
+This would give us the ability to isolate the contribution of each factor to the overall mileage.
+As an example, we could build a model predicting mileage based on commute distance, number of extracurriculars, and hours spent grading.

 • Hypothesis Testing: We could test hypotheses about the differences in average mileage between different groups (e.g., teachers with and without extracurricular responsibilities).
 A t-test or ANOVA could be used depending on the nature of the data.